 Requirements: Internet Explorer 6 or above

-What's new in this version: * NEW: hierarchical treemap chart * NEW: ribbon interface * IMPROVED: touch-optimized user interface * IMPROVED: scan performance of mobile devices * XP support dropped, please use V3.4.5 for Windows XP * Few minor improvements and fixes incorporated
+What's new in this version: * IMPROVED: ribbon bar * NEW: hierarchical treemap chart * IMPROVED: touch-optimized user interface * IMPROVED: scan performance of mobile devices * XP support dropped, please use V3.4.5 for Windows XP * Few minor improvements and fixes incorporated

 Top user review